-A simple, elegant Pan Seared Salmon recipe in a lemon browned butter sauce.
+A simple, elegant Pan-Seared Salmon Recipe in a lemon browned butter sauce.
 Master this easy (10 minute) method for how to cook salmon in a pan.
-You won’t believe the easy ingredients!
+You love the simple ingredients.

-The inspiration for this pan cooked salmon came from Ina Gartens “Easy Sole Meuniere” from her Back to Basics cookbook (one of my all-time favorites cookbooks from Ina).
-We changed it to a Salmon Meuniere and simplified it even further, removing the dredging step to make it gluten free and grain free!
+If you appreciate the simplicity and speed of cooking skillet dinners like Pan-Seared Steak, or Shrimp Scampi then you’ll love this salmon recipe.
+The inspiration for this pan-cooked salmon came from Ina Garten’s “Easy Sole Meuniere” from her Back to Basics Cookbook.
+We changed it to a Salmon Meuniere and simplified it even further, removing the dredging step to make it gluten-free, keto and paleo-friendly.

-Use wild-caught salmon whenever you can get your hands on it.
-Read more about the differences between wild caught and farm raised salmon here.
 You can use 1 to 1 1/2 lbs of salmon for this recipe; whatever the size of your pan allows.
-Ours was a 10″ skillet and we used 1 1/4 lbs, but there is enough sauce to use a slightly larger filet.
-Literally all you need is: salmon, lemons, butter, salt, pepper and parsley!
+Ours was a 10″ skillet and we used 1 1/4 lbs, but there is enough sauce for a slightly larger fillet.
+Literally, all you need is:

 Can I use Skin-On Salmon?

 We used skinless salmon here, but if you prefer to use skin-on, sear with the skin-side down first then flip and finish cooking the second side.